 Does seeing other people happy make us question our own happiness?
 I believe it does if we consciously think about it.

-Looking back, I now understand the correlation but in my own case and given that I was dealing with physical and emotional impairments, it was up to my family to put it right for me.
+I now understand the correlations of my disability around my emotional health and why being happy was something I would need to pursue post diagnosis.
+At the time it was up to my family to put it right for me.

-That didn’t happen, but in pursuit of happiness, for me it would take me many years to know that it was me that needed to change.
+That didn’t happen, but in pursuit of happiness, it would take me many years to know that it was me that needed to change.